when to apply

 An organization can apply for a mini-grant once per calendar year during open application times.

 Check our Grant Calendar for current dates and sign up for our mailing list to be notified of upcoming application deadlines.

 The purpose of mini-grants is to fund projects that may be small in scale and short term, but that fall outside of our annual or multi-year funding cycle.
-With quicker turnaround times and smaller grant amounts, our mini-grants can have a meaningful impact on a larger number and broader range of nonprofits.
+With quicker turnaround times and smaller grant amounts, our mini-grants can have a meaningful impact on a broader range of nonprofits.

 - History and Purpose of the organization.